tstatler/doctools/guides/acs/search_query/README.md

 ## Query Pagination

-Prior to ACS 1.1.5, queries were paginated using `page` and `per_page` request parameters, and ACS would sort and limit the data in memory.
-This process is highly inefficient, especially if a query matched millions of objects.
-Starting with ACS 1.1.5, there are two main changes to how applications query objects:

-* Query results are limited to 5000 records.
-This means if a query matches 1 million records, ACS will return the first 5000 records without regard to sort order.
+Starting with ACS 1.1.5, we have made the following changes:

+* Skip is limited to 0-4999; as a result you can not skip beyond 5000 records.
-* If the query includes `count=true`, the response's `meta` object contains a `count` field whose value is the total number of objects that match the query criteria.
+* If the query includes `count=true`, the query response's `meta` object contains a `count` field whose value is the total number of objects that match the query criteria.
 If the query matches more than 5000 objects, the `count` field contains the value "5000+".

-To narrow query results to useful collections, applications must perform _ranged-based queries_.
-This is done by including a `where` parameter on a object field using the `$gt` or `$lt` operators.
+If your query result set includes more than 5000 records, you should perform range-based queries for pagination.
+This is done by including a where parameter on a object field using the `$gt` or `$lt` operators, as discussed below.

 For example, the following cURL uses a range-based query for Statuses whose custom field named `score` is less than 100, and sorts the results in ascending order on the `score` field: